Image shows woman arrested at 2019 Hawaii protest, not after Maui wildfires | Fact check

 The outlet had previously reported Honolulu police arrested dozens of protesters demonstrating against the construction of a sports field and parking lot on what they described as sacred ground.

-However, the background image of the burnt landscape does stem from the Maui wildfires that killed at least 97 in August.
+However, the background image of the burnt landscape visible in the post on X does stem from the Maui wildfires that killed at least 97 in August.

 Agence France-Presse correspondent Paula Ramon took a photo that appears to show the same scene in Lahaina, Hawaii, on Aug.
 11, according to its caption on Getty Images.
 The photo can also be seen on Ramon’s X account and news reports from outlets including CNBC, The Atlantic and Deadline.